v8/v8.dev/src/docs/wasm-compilation-pipeline.md

     - In Chrome, disable [WebAssembly tiering](chrome://flags/#enable-webassembly-tiering) and disable [WebAssembly baseline compiler](chrome://flags/#enable-webassembly-baseline).

 - Lazy compilation:
     - Lazy compilation is a compilation mode where a function is only compiled when it is called for the first time.
-Similar to the production configuration the function is first compiled with Liftoff.
-After Liftoff compilation finishes, the function gets recompiled with TurboFan.
+Similar to the production configuration the function is first compiled with Liftoff (blocking execution).
+After Liftoff compilation finishes, the function gets recompiled with TurboFan in the background.
-    - In V8, set the --wasm-lazy-compilation flag.
+    - In V8, set the `--wasm-lazy-compilation` flag.
     - In Chrome, enable WebAssembly lazy compilation (chrome://flags/#enable-webassembly-lazy-compilation).

 ## Compile time